 This installation is symbolic of White Bear Center for the Arts because it borrows from the practice above, the concept of shedding past energies and making space for the fortunes that are yet to come.
 It represents WBCA’s welcoming of new ideas, new artists, and new levels of creativity.
 Like the Hmong people’s gratitude and reliance on their ancestors, this work of art commemorates those who have made the rise of WBCA possible.

 In August 2021, Artist Sieng Lee lost his uncle, Wa Leng Lee.
 Wa Leng was a shaman healer who used the art of ancient shaman practices to heal community members near and far.
 As an elder who gained his shaman powers long ago in his homeland of Laos, Wa Leng’s skills were rare and hard to come by in our now-modern world.
 Thus Wa Leng’s death brings not only the profound grief attributed to the loss of a great man, but the grief of having lost access to the wealth of spiritual wisdom and cultural knowledge that Wa Leng carried with him.

 Artist Sieng Lee invites participants to leave messages or memories to be left behind but never forgotten.
 Lift the folded pieces of spirit money up and then write directly onto the work inside of the folded paper.
 At the end of the installation, all the spirit money will be burned in a public ceremony hosted by WBCA.

 RE: NEW!
 Burning Ceremony

 Hmong New Year is celebrated differently in each community.
 Sieng Lee will take his exhibition and burn the joss papers that people have been writing since WBCA reopened to welcome new energy for the new year.
 This is a free event.
-No registration needed.
+Click HERE for more information and registration.